4 Reasons Why Charity Can't Eradicate Poverty

-Yet, there are over 1 billion poor in the world – in fact, they are extremely poor living below the $1.25-a-day income yardstick of the World Bank.
-If we just double the benchmark to $2.5-a-day, then almost half of the human race can be considered poor.
-By way of warning, these statistical numbers tell nothing about the nature or magnitude of suffering poverty inflicts on people.
-According to UNICEF, 22,000 children die daily due to poverty.
-In 2011, 165 million below 5 children were stunted due to chronic malnutrition.
-870 million people go to bed hungry every day.
-If $10-a-day is used as poverty line, it would globally make 80 percent people poor.
+Despite concerted efforts at various levels, still there are over half a billion people around the world living in extreme poverty.
+But be warned.
+It is just a statistical number that tells nothing about the nature or magnitude of suffering poverty inflicts on people.
+According to UNICEF, around 20,000 children die daily due to poverty, 165 million children below 5 remain stunted due to chronic malnutrition and over half a billion people go to bed hungry every day.
+If $10-a-day is used as poverty line, then over 80% humanity would be poor!

 So Many Anti-Poverty Programs

 Countless charities, NGOs and research organizations focused on the world’s poor across the globe, apart from the anti-poverty efforts of local, state, federal and international government programs there are.
 There are poverty reduction targets, international goals and agreements.
 National and international leaders are never tired of anti-poverty tirade.
 The corporate world is ever willing to promote “growth” and the governments are always willing to oblige them with sops to enhance development.
 In fact, there is nothing new in these activities.
 For several decades governments and charities have been focused on rushing aid to the poor and starving.
 Yet, progress has remained elusive and the problem only seems to escalate.
 There is an ever-widening disparity between rich and poor.
 Why?